-A curious, Australian spread known as Vegemite gives a mouthwatering, savory-salty flavor to this recipe.
-Make Vegemite and Cheddar Muffins.
+A curious Australian spread known as Vegemite gives a mouthwatering, savory-salty flavor to Vegemite and Cheddar Muffins.

 When I first created these savory, cheesy muffins it was right after I had seen a YouTube clip of American news anchors trying Vegemite on toast.
 Their reaction was mixed, to say the least.
 Opinions on this thick, savory spread are as strong as Vegemite itself, and you either love it or you hate it!